Wealth Preservation Strategies

 We are often surprised at how few families (1) actually save the maximum estate taxes allowed by law, (2) protect the inheritances they are leaving from their children’s divorces, and (3) arrange to keep their assets in the bloodline for their grandchildren.
 Taking these issues in order, below please find our article on the current state of estate taxes showing what you can save.
 Following that is an article we have written about the planning technique of using trusts to reduce, and often eliminate New York and Federal estate taxes.

 The tax is surprisingly large.
-On a roughly six million dollar estate, the taxes payable to New York exceed five hundred thousand dollars.
-An estate over ten million would owe over a million in estate tax.
+On a roughly seven million dollar estate, the taxes payable to New York exceed five hundred thousand dollars.
+An estate over ten million would owe close to a million in estate tax.

 These New York estate taxes are avoidable if you have a spouse and you create an estate plan using two trusts – one for each spouse.
 By setting up two trusts, over which you and your spouse both have complete control, you may double the exemption and would not have to pay estate taxes unless you exceeded the two exemptions.
 This planning must be done before the first spouse dies.
 The technique is explained in detail in the following article “Disclaimer Trusts for Couples with Taxable Estates”.

-The Federal exemption is expected to be reduced from the 11.7 million exemption passed by the Trump administration to the 5.93 million that New York uses, under the Biden administration.
-Current thinking is that this will not occur in 2021 but more likely in 2022.
-For larger estates, there remains a planning opportunity by making gifts while the higher exemption is in place for one more year.
+The Federal exemption is expected to be reduced from the 12.92 million exemption passed by the Trump administration to the 6.58 million that New York uses at the end of 2025.
+For larger estates, there remains a planning opportunity by making gifts while the higher exemption is in place.
 You may use any of your estate tax exemptions to make gifts while you are living.
 These gifts are reported to the IRS and get subtracted from what you may give at death.

 Husband’s social security number died with him so his trust took out a trust tax identification number when he died and reported as a separate taxpayer during her lifetime.
 It is not includable in her estate.
 Indeed, what has happened is that husband’s trust was settled on his death and left to his heirs, but subject to wife’s lifetime use and enjoyment of the trust assets.